Corrugated Plastic Recycling: Best Practices

 Reusable Containers: Agriculture bins, warehouse totes, and distribution center trays.

-Signage & Displays: Real estate signs, event signage, and political campaign boards.
+Signage & Displays: Real estate signs, event signage, and political campaign boards, which are often designed to be easy to print on.

 Protective Packaging: Edge protectors, layer pads, and product separators in crates and pallets.